38 medical workers diagnosed with coronavirus in Kyrgyzstan for 24 hours

 At least 38 medical workers have contracted COVID-19 in Kyrgyzstan for 24 hours.
 The Ministry of Health and Social Development of Kyrgyzstan reported.

-According to it, 14 cases were registered in Bishkek, 4 — in Osh city, 5 — in Chui region, 5 — in Issyk-Kul region, 5 — in Batken region, 3 — in Osh region, one — in Talas region and one more — in Naryn region.
+According to it, 12 cases were registered in Bishkek, 2 — in Osh city, 4 — in Batken region, 11— in Jalal-Abad region, 5 — in Chui region, 2 — in Osh region and two more — in Issyk-Kul region.

-Six medical workers have been discharged from hospitals, 13 — from home isolation after recovery for 24 hours.
+11 medical workers have been discharged from hospitals, 18 — from home isolation after recovery for 24 hours.